-The Williamson County GIS Council (WCGISC) will be hosting an afternoon GIS Day celebration at the United Heritage Center at the Dell Diamond on Wednesday November 17th.
-Our afternoon session will be open to the public and run from 2:00 - 4:00 pm.
+The Williamson County GIS Council (WCGISC) will be hosting an afternoon GIS Day celebration at the United Heritage Center at the Dell Diamond on Wednesday November 19th.
+Our afternoon session will be open to the public and run from 2:00 - 5:00 pm with a meetup at the Salt Lick BBQ afterwards.
 This is a great opportunity for the public, students, and working professionals, to learn more about how GIS is integrated into and impacts our lives daily.

 This open session with also allow you to network with Williamson County GIS professionals.